 In the early stages of kitchen design, homeowners may want to begin by exploring how they want the room to look.
 A basic kitchen layout tends to follow function, and people have plenty of flexibility in determining how much they want to stick to the trends.
 Kitchens are often busy centers of the home, but they do not have to create confusion or distraction.
-With the right design, homeowners will have a functional space that also looks great.
+With the right creative kitchen design, homeowners will have a functional space that also looks great.

 Finding a Focal Point

 Designating a focal point for the kitchen is perhaps easier than it could be for many rooms.
 People should start with this decision because it will affect most choices made for the space.
 Typically, the kitchen’s focal point centers around the range and ventilation hood.
 In some cases, it may be a large island with built-in seating and a dazzling light fixture.
 Homeowners should consider the space as it is and draw conclusions about the most obvious focal point.
 Changing it may require relocating the appliances at the least, if not completely reorienting the countertops and cabinetry as well.

 Homeowners may want to begin outlining a design by creating a work triangle in the kitchen with points for the sink, range, and refrigerator.
 It might help to do this with an existing kitchen for reference on what works and which layouts seem too spacious or cramped.
 These points show the three most common stations that people use in the kitchen:

 - Cleaning up